 The current observed geographic pattern of tropospheric column ozone (TrCO, unit: Dobson Unit (DU = milli-cm-amagat)) is well simulated by E3SM-chem, see Figure 2.
 The Ziemke observed climatologies shown here are derived from the Ozone Monitoring Instrument (OMI) and Microwave Limb Sounder (MLS) satellite observations (Ziemke et al., 2006, 2019; downloaded from https://acd-ext.gsfc.nasa.gov/Data_services/cloud_slice/new_data.html).
-Globally, E3SM-chem TrCO (28.5 DU) is about 10% less than observed (31.3 DU).
+Globally, E3SM-chem TrCO (29.2 DU) is about 7% less than observed (31.3 DU).
 E3SM-chem is low by 4-12 DU over the Pacific and Southern Oceans, but high by 4-8 DU over the three tropical continents.
-The latter bias appears to be caused by excessive O3 production associated with deep convection (with lightning NOx) and/or biomass burning (with NOx and other pollutants). (e.g., Figure 10 of Gaudel et al., 2018)
+The latter bias appears to be caused by excessive O3 production associated with deep convection (with lightning NOx) and/or biomass burning (with NOx and other pollutants).
+Different satellite products may diverge in regional TrCO magnitudes depending on the distinct retrieval algorithms (e.g., Figure 10 of Gaudel et al., 2018); however, they generally show consistency in the overall spatial patterns analyzed in this study.
+Incorporating additional observational datasets in future work would be helpful for further improving the E3SM TrCO simulations, particularly at the regional scale.

 The stratosphere-troposphere exchange (STE) flux of ozone is a critical component in the budget of tropospheric ozone.
 In E3SM-chem, we implement a tendency-based STE ozone diagnostic, following the methodology outlined by Hsu et al. (2005).
 This diagnostic records, for each atmospheric column, the change in tropospheric O3 due to all transport operations, i.e., the instantaneous STE O3 flux.
 It recognizes and accounts for stratospheric folds, including their partial reassimilation by the stratosphere.
 Figure 3a illustrates the deseasonalized (12-month running sum) of STE ozone fluxes from 1990 to 2014 for the globe and both hemispheres.
-The 15-year global mean STE flux is 553 Tg/year, aligning well with the range reported in existing literature (e.g., Tang et al., 2011; Myhre et al., 2013; Young et al., 2013; Tang et al., 2013; Hsu & Prather, 2014).
-Interestingly, the STE flux is greater in the Southern Hemisphere (326 Tg/year) compared to the Northern Hemisphere (227 Tg/year), and, further, the interannual variability is largest in the Southern Hemisphere being driven apparently by the quasi-biennial oscillation (QBO)Ruiz et al. (2021).
+The 15-year global mean STE flux is 405 Tg/year, aligning well with the range reported in existing literature (e.g., Tang et al., 2011; Myhre et al., 2013; Young et al., 2013; Tang et al., 2013; Hsu & Prather, 2014).
+Interestingly, the STE flux is greater in the Southern Hemisphere (239 Tg/year) compared to the Northern Hemisphere (166 Tg/year), and, further, the interannual variability is largest in the Southern Hemisphere being driven apparently by the quasi-biennial oscillation (QBO), which is supported by the conclusions of Ruiz et al. (2021).
 These results support the similarly surprising conclusions of Ruiz et al. (2021) and Ruiz & Prather (2022) regarding the NH-SH asymmetry in STE O3 flux and the QBO dominance in the SH that is also seen in the surface N2O observations.
 Figure 3b presents the latitude-month STE climatology from 1991 to 2014, highlighting the peak STE at mid-latitudes near the subtropical jets during spring and summer in both hemispheres.
 We expect the STE O3 flux to increase with climate change (Michaela I. Hegglin & Shepherd, 2009) and accurate diagnosis of the latitudinal and seasonal pattern will help in assessing changes in tropospheric O3 and surface air quality.